CoursesSanity and Shopify with HydrogenFetching Sanity content

 The hydrogen-sanity package contains a number of useful functions to simplify querying and displaying content from Sanity.

-Install hydrogen-sanity and other packages
+Run the following command to install hydrogen-sanity and other packages

-npm install hydrogen-sanity @portabletext/react
+npm install hydrogen-sanity @sanity/client @portabletext/react

 • @portabletext/react is a React component for rendering block content which is authored in Sanity Studio

-Sanity Client allows you to query (and mutate) content.
+The Sanity Client allows you to query (and mutate) content.

 You’ll need a Sanity Client configured with your Project ID and dataset name available to any route.